-Storage Models
+Storage models

-There are two types of tablespace storage models in DB2: System Managed Space and Database Managed Space.
+There are two types of tablespace storage models in DB2: System Managed Space (SMS) and Database Managed Space (DMS).
 ESRI recommends that you use DMS tablespaces for top performance especially if your data is expected to grow on a regular basis.
 Separation of regular and long data is also recommended.

-Note: At release 9.0 you will now require the use of an additional DB2 global temporary table (DECLARE GLOBAL TEMPORARY TABLE).
-Per DB2 documentation, in order to declare global temp tables requires 'either SYSADM or DBADM privileges' or 'USE privilege on a USER TEMPORARY "tablespace".
-A user temporary tablespace can be created via the DB2 Control Center or from the command line using the 'CREATE USER TEMPORARY TABLESPACE' command.
-For example CREATE USER TEMPORARY TABLESPACE SDESPACE PAGESIZE 4 K MANAGED BY SYSTEM USING ('/peanuts2/db2\data/sdespace') EXTENTSIZE 16 OVERHEAD 10.5 PREFETCHSIZE 16 TRANSFERRATE 0.14 BUFFERPOOL "IBMDEFAULTBP";
+Note: At release 9.0 you will require the use of an additional DB2 global temporary table (DECLARE GLOBAL TEMPORARY TABLE).
+Per DB2 documentation, declaring global temp tables requires "either SYSADM or DBADM privileges" or "USE privilege on a USER TEMPORARY tablespace".
+A user temporary tablespace can be created via the DB2 Control Center or from the command line using the CREATE USER TEMPORARY TABLESPACE command.
+For example:

+CREATE USER TEMPORARY TABLESPACE SDESPACE PAGESIZE 4 K MANAGED BY SYSTEM USING ('/peanuts2/db2_data/sdespace') EXTENTSIZE 16 OVERHEAD 10.5 PREFETCHSIZE 16 TRANSFERRATE 0.14 BUFFERPOOL "IBMDEFAULTBP";